 Importantly, the “Feast” is a living paean to the court of the monarchy which daily was a staged scene that gave audience to artists, writers, reporters, foreign tourists and subjects who witnessed the rich splendor of the King’s residence, his dominance over his officials and his power as head of state.
 French cuisine then and now had a great impact on French society which continues into our modern day with cultivars like Julia Child, Eric Ripert, Dominique Ansel and more.
 One cannot examine a cookbook and not see French words used for process and product: i.e. saute, flambe, mousse, omelet, etc.

-Another theme that the director eludes to briefly which could have been elucidate is the idea of excess, crass opulence and decadence.
+Another theme that the director alludes to briefly, which should have been elucidated at length, is the idea of excess, crass opulence and decadence.
 The director includes one shot of Donald Trump’s gold room and makes the analogy that such excess caves in on itself as did the French Monarchy.
 On a superficial level the “equivalence” seems to make sense.
 She needed to extrapolate about the parallels and reveal that past their superficiality, there is no parallel.
 The Sun Kings were far from frivolous and unlearned.
 Their culture developed over a century and the accoutrements they surrounded themselves with were priceless.
 The same does not abide for the dim comparative currently in the White House and the occupants’ crass nouveau riche sensibilities.

-What may abide in this romp through Versailles and the lovely feast of extravagant and clever desserts is the draining wealth and riches it takes to sustain the luxurious materialism.
+What may abide in this romp through Versailles and the lovely feast of extravagant and clever desserts is the theme that the draining wealth and riches it takes to sustain the luxurious materialism chokes off everything.
 Eventually, the debts pile up and the enemies threaten.
 Soon the borrowing becomes so great one is entailed with quid pro quos, not a way to remain autonomous.
 And then the revolution comes when there is not enough food to go around.
 The film is an interesting view of the days of glory during a time when new elites strive for similitude but fall so short, they don’t recognize their foibles and pretensions.